cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 supported by the network.
 Such assessment greatly increases network operator's Operational Expenditure (OPEX) budgets too.

-With a network digital twin platform, network operators can safely emulate candidate optimization solutions before deploying them on the real network.
+With a Network Digital Twin platform, network operators can safely emulate candidate optimization solutions before deploying them on the real network.
 In addition, operator's OPEX on the real network deployment will be greatly decreased accordingly at the cost of the